myagley/iotedge/rfcs/create-options.md

 The sequence number consists of two bytes, representing zero-padded integers (`01` - `15`).
 This is to allow string compare of these fields.

-The sequence numbers must be provided without gaps, and with a limit of 15.
+The sequence numbers must be provided without gaps, and with a limit of 7.
-Sixteen `512b` chunks allows for `8kb` of space, which should be more than enough based on customer feedback.
+Eight `512b` chunks allows for `4kb` of space, which should be more than enough based on customer feedback.

 ## Example
 Here is an example of a valid Edge Agent twin with extended `createOptions`: